pfrazee/pfrazee.github.io/_posts/2014-03-24-js-api-proposal-for-csp.md

 ---
 layout: post
 title: Javascript API proposal for CSP
-desc: While conversing with Mike West, I was told there's a need for JS API proposals for CSPs.
+desc: I was told there's a need for JS API proposals for CSPs.
 Since this is an interest of mine, I thought I'd take a crack at it.
 ---

 <style>strong { color: gray; }</style>

-While conversing with Mike West, I was told there's a need for JS API proposals for CSPs.
+I was told there's a need for JS API proposals for CSPs.
 Since this is an interest of mine, I thought I'd take a crack at it.
 He pointed me to a few reference points to get started:

  - [Use-Case Zero](http://infrequently.org/2013/05/use-case-zero/)
  - [An Extensible Approach to Browser Security Policy](http://yehudakatz.com/2013/05/24/an-extensible-approach-to-browser-security-policy/)